cemac/sc-python/_episodes/18-geospatial-data.md

 We have 360 longitude values, 181 latitude values and 360*181 temperature values.

-Previously we have created line plots.
 There are various ways to plot 2d data, and we will use the [`pcolormesh`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html) function to plot the temperature data:

 ~~~
 plt.pcolormesh(lons, lats, hist_temp_data, cmap='coolwarm')